ReechaKhanal/RoommateSearch/README.md

 ## Project Description

 Our project aims at helping students or people who have moved to a new town ease their move process by helping them find roommates and getting used to the new town.
-Our main feature for this project will be finding roommates based on one's location and other criterias.
-We want to enable potential-roomates with similar interests to be matched to and contact one another.
+Our website allows users to sign up with their information and login to their accounts.
+Our main feature for this project will be finding roommates based on one's location and being able to chat with each other.
+User’s will be able to filter other user’s based on a certain distance from a chosen location on the home page.
+By clicking on “Send message”, the user will be able to communicate with a potential roommate with our dedicated chat system.

 ## Technology Stack:
 Front-end: Angular version 11.0.0